 Clever Frog Digital

-This led me on to rebranding as little old me.
-MattWalker.co.uk.
+This led me on to rebranding as little old me. mattwalker.co.uk.
 Still bigging up the skills I have, but being honest about the size of the company and the time I had to spend on it.
-I now always tell people that this is a part-time project of mine and that I have a full-time job also.
+I now always tell people that this is a part-time project of mine and that I have a full-time job.
 No one’s expectations are too high and I’ve seen loads of success from being open and honest.
 So in summary.

-Be diligence in your research.
+Be diligent in your research.
 Make sure you aren’t naming/branding your business/product like an already established name.

 Know your target market.
 Don’t aim too big (or too small).
-Pitch yourself towards the customers you want to trade within.
+Pitch yourself towards the customers you want to trade with.